msobiecki/eslint-config/README.md

 - `eslint`
 - `prettier`

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions, please open an issue or submit a pull request.

-Before submitting a pull request, please make sure to:

-1. Run `lintstage` to ensure your changes adhere to the ESLint rules.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

+---

+Feel free to contribute to this repository by opening issues or submitting pull requests.
+Happy coding!